-It’s known as a neo-Newtonian fluid and is tons of bun but will almost definitely be messy.
+It’s known as a neo-Newtonian fluid and is tons of fun but will almost definitely be messy.
 Best to set it up somewhere where the food dye won’t stain.

-You can still decorate for a party even it’s only going to be the family.
+You can still decorate for a party even if it’s only going to be for just the family.
 Sostrene Green has a very simple bat creation, made using a cardboard toilet roll centre, black paint, black paper and some glue.